-During military duty, the employee will be paid the difference between school salary and the military salary, if salary paid by the school is higher.
-A statement from the military showing the rate of compensation paid must be presented to the administrator.
+During military duty, the employee will be paid the difference between regular compensation and military compensation, if the regular compensation is higher.
+An official statement from the military showing the rate of compensation paid must be presented to the administrator.